Download document: Suicides in England 2021

 Northern Ireland Statistics and Research Agency (NISRA) publish suicide data for NI here.

-*It is important to note, that these deaths didn't all happen in 2020, and we will not know how many did until all deaths are officially registered- this can sometimes take a year or more.
+*It is important to note, that these deaths didn't all happen in 2022, and we will not know how many did until all deaths are officially registered- this can sometimes take a year or more.
+The three-year rolling average of suicide deaths has remained relatively stable since 2017.

 **Rates are age-standardised, find out more in our Using Suicide Data information here